king17pvp/handwritten-digit-recognition-system/README.md

 # How to use:
 To use this project using git, please do the following.
-First, clone the main branch of the repository into your desire directory.
+First, clone the main branch of the repository into your desire directory using your git command prompt.

 ```git clone -b main https://github.com/king17pvp/handwritten-digit-recognition-system.git```